Solutions

 Genetically Engineered Models

-Our company utilizes state-of-the-art transgenic technology and gene editing techniques such as CRISPR/Cas9 to introduce specific mutations into genes related to glycogen metabolism in animals.
+Our company utilizes state-of-the-art transgenic technology and gene editing techniques to introduce specific mutations into genes related to glycogen metabolism in animals.
 This enables us to generate animal models that accurately replicate the physiological characteristics observed in individuals with glycogen storage diseases.

 Optional Models